KUKHUA/ui-sub-live-rewrite/README.md

 4. If you get any errors, please check the terminal output and install the required dependencies.

 ## Usage
-1. Input the "Audio Delay" value to adjust the delay between the audio and subtitles.
-It is worth noting this value will be increased by 0.5 to 1 seconds becuase of processing time.

 2. Select a transciber model from the dropdown menu.
 The "distil-large-v3" model is recommended for English transcription.
 The "distil-large-v3" model is a fine-tuned version of the "large-v3" model.
 If you are offline, you must use a model that you have downloaded before.
 If you are online, you can use any model.